Apply to rent a Council garage

 - anyone who has had a council garage repossessed

-- anyone giving false information when applying for a garage
+- anyone who gives false information when applying for a garage

 You can still apply if you already have one and need another.